 The popularity of our recent discussion of shoal draft boats prompted a dive into the archives on related topics, and we were delighted to see the name Warwick Collins pop up.
 Collins, the inventor of the tandem or “Collins keel,” died in 2013, but his name frequently appears up in boat design forums today.
-For those unfamiliar with Collins, he was typical of the fascinating personalities that often rise to the top in the field of sailboat design—a creative genius whose talents spread into a wide range of forums.
+For those unfamiliar with Collins, he was typical of the eccentric personalities who often rise to the top in the field of sailboat design—a creative genius whose talents spread into a wide range of forums.
 In Collins case, the pursuits included poet, novelist, evolutionary biologist, and naval architect.
 And of course, inventor of the Collins keel—a design which incorporated two efficient foils joined by a ballasted foot.
 Do a Google image search for “Collins keel,” and you’ll see several variations.

 One shallow-draft keel form that this article doesn’t mention is the bilge keel, which is seeing a bit of a resurgence today.
 Also missing is the ancient leeboard design.
 If you are the proud owner of a bilge-keeler or leeboard boat, we’d be interested in hearing from you in the comments below, or e-mailing us at email@example.com.